-Vietnam still has a lot to achieve with regards to internet accessibility and download speeds, but keeping in touch with friends and family back home is relatively easy and inexpensive.
+Vietnam still has a lot to achieve with regard to internet accessibility and download speeds, but keeping in touch with friends and family back home is still relatively easy and inexpensive.
 International calls are cheap, Vietnam has a great postal service and the internet is generally easily accessible.

 Internet in Vietnam

-It is simple enough to get internet access in Vietnam either through a service provider, at a post office or at an internet café.
+It is simple enough to get internet access in Vietnam either through a service provider, at a WiFi hotspot or at an internet cafe.

 The Vietnamese government is still wary of the free flow of information and certain topics or sites are firewalled from time to time.
 But government censorship has eased in recent years and the expat population within Vietnam remains largely unaffected by these restrictions.

 Mobile phones in Vietnam

-Getting a mobile phone or local SIM card in Vietnam is incredibly easy, and thanks to stiff competition, mobile data is very reasonably priced.
+Getting a mobile phone or local SIM card in Vietnam is incredibly easy, and thanks to stiff competition, mobile data is reasonably priced.

 Choosing the correct service provider is important as some only allow prepaid customers to make international calls, whereas others will also allow users to receive international calls.
 Viettel and Mobifone are popular service providers.

 It is also relatively straightforward to set up a mobile phone account, but expats may need a Vietnamese-speaking colleague to assist with translation.
 In order to set up the account, expats will generally need to provide copies of their passport, visa, proof of residence and place of work, as well as a copy of their employment contract.

 Postal services in Vietnam

 Vietnam has a trustworthy and fairly efficient postal service.
 Receiving mail at a home address is relatively easy, as is using a work address.
 Make sure street addresses are written legibly on the package – especially if a building is located down one of Vietnam's many city alleyways.

 English-language media in Vietnam